Tokki

 Users want flexible ways to connect with texting, calls, and resources to support self-care beyond therapy.

-Who might need this and what would their journey look like?
+Who might need this and what might their journey be?

 Information Architecture: Mapping and Aligning Around Mental Health Needs